lidar532/ppkgeotag/README.md

 # Extract_exif_info.py
 Python program to be run from within Agisoft / Metashape to extract photo EXIF information from each photo and write the information to a single EXIF file.
 The resulting file is required by the ppkgeotagging software to link each photo to the precision GPS position as well as the Flash Event time stamps.

+# CORS_Lib.ipynb
+Library of tools to gather CORS data.
+Intended to be used with PPK notebooks to eliminate the need to round up CORS data using a browser, uploading, etc.   This notebook doen't work yet.